gabkhanfig/Immie/Source/Setup/README.md

 ```
 cd UnrealEngine
 ```
 Checkout the correct unreal engine version.
-These is `major.minor`.
+The branch is `major.minor`.
 ```
 git checkout 5.1
 ```